 - Research that is characterized by rigorous and innovative scientific methods

-*The deadline to submit a symposium is 21 October 2020.
+*The deadline to submit a symposium was 21 October 2020.
 Notification for acceptance or otherwise will be emailed to all participants in mid-November.

 - A symposium is a moderately formal 2-hour session that includes a co-chair, 4 presenters and 1 discussant.
 The co-chair may also be a presenter.